nikh1l04/nikh1l04/README.md

 Hi there 👋
 I am Nikhil.
 I'm a newbie Python Developer mainly working on full-stack development using Django and HTML/CSS.
-I also have significant experience in Data Analytics using Excel , SQL, Hadoop/ Spark, and Python ML Libraries like Numpy/Pandas, Tensorflow, and Deep Learning.
+I also have significant experience in Data Analytics using Excel, SQL, Hadoop/ Spark, and Python ML Libraries like Numpy/Pandas, Tensorflow, and Deep Learning.

 I like to work out things with the knowledge that I've gained through self-learning as well as my internship experience in software development here.
 And I am working towards becoming a better coder and a Data Scientist who can indefinitely contribute to business decisions and operations.